dancornutt/Porsche944/07K_Swap.md

 ### Crank Pulley

-The stock crank pulley definately works but there have been documented cases of throwing belts at higher RPMs.
+The stock crank pulley definitely works but there have been documented cases of throwing belts at higher RPMs.
 To get around this use the TTRS/RS3 crank pulley, p/n: 07K105243H.
 Audi uses a viscous center pulley to reduce the high RPM vibration and keep your belts, well belted.

 ### Power Steering Pump

 The original power steering pump will not work with this swap.
-The swap allows use of a 1.8t power steering pulley and to have it relocated to the lower most location on the accessory bracket.
+The swap allows use of a 1.8t power steering pulley and to have it relocated to the lowermost location on the accessory bracket.

 ### Valve Cover